tyler-smith/go-bip32/README.md

 ## Example

 Errors should be handled by trying the next index for a child key.
 It's very unlikely, but possible, that a given index does not produce a valid key.
-Errors checking is skipped in this example for brevity but should be handled in real code.
+Error checking is skipped in this example for brevity but should be handled in real code.

 ```go
 package main